screwdriver-cd/guide/docs/community/support.md

 # Support

 ## GitHub
-Screwdriver is completely open source and can be found under the [Screwdriver-cd organization](https://github.com/screwdriver-cd/screwdriver) on Github.
+Screwdriver is completely open source and can be found under the [screwdriver-cd organization](https://github.com/screwdriver-cd) on Github.
 We welcome any [issues](https://github.com/screwdriver-cd/screwdriver/issues) and [pull requests](https://github.com/screwdriver-cd/screwdriver/pulls)!
 For more information on our Github repositories and how to contribute, see the [Contributing](contributing.md) page.